Consulting Engineers Professional Indemnity Insurance

 It is highly likely that either your professional body/association or the contracts and projects that you are involved in will require you to have engineers professional indemnity insurance in place.

 We understand the wide scope of work that Engineers can be involved in and can help you to arrange cover to suit your individual requirements.
 We deal with the UK’s leading professional indemnity insurers to make sure that we offer cover specific to engineering consultants at the most competitive premiums.

 How do Professional Indemnity Insurers view the Engineering Profession?

-There are many variations of engineering, (chemical, civil, mechanical, electrical, electronic, structural, soil and geotechnical to name but a few), which apply to different areas of design and construction.
+There are many variations of engineering – chemical, civil, mechanical, electrical, electronic, structural, soil and geotechnical to name but a few.
+All apply to different areas of design and construction.
 Engineering encompasses any type of activity which aims at either solving a problem, or completing a task, related to the definition, design and specification of a product.